xster/flutter-wiki/Setting-up-the-Engine-development-environment.md

 11. If you're on Linux, run: `sudo ./build/install-build-deps.sh`

+12. If you're on Linux, run: `sudo ./flutter/build/install-build-deps-linux-desktop.sh`

-12. If you're on Mac, install Oracle's Java JDK, version 1.8 or later.
+13. If you're on Mac, install Oracle's Java JDK, version 1.8 or later.

-13. If you're on Mac, install `ant`: `brew install ant`
+14. If you're on Mac, install `ant`: `brew install ant`

-14. If you're on Windows, install Visual Studio (non-Google developers only).
+15. If you're on Windows, install Visual Studio (non-Google developers only).

-15. If you're planning on working on the [buildroot](https://github.com/flutter/buildroot) repository as well, and have a local checkout of that repository, run the following commands in the `src` directory to update your git
+16. If you're planning on working on the [buildroot](https://github.com/flutter/buildroot) repository as well, and have a local checkout of that repository, run the following commands in the `src` directory to update your git